metomi/rose/sphinx/api/gtk.rst

 ^^^^^^^^^^^^^

 All value widgets, custom or core, use the same API.
-This means that a good ractical reference is the set of existing value widgets in the package ``rose.config_editor.valuewidget``.
+This means that a good practical reference is the set of existing value widgets in the package ``rose.config_editor.valuewidget``.

 The procedure for implementing a custom value widget is as follows: